Olympic sports bodies want talks with IOC after cricket and others were added to 2028 LA program

 Key issues for Olympic sports as the games keep expanding are “revenue share, athlete quotas, Olympic qualification systems and games optimization,” ASOIF president Francesco Ricci Bitti said.
 Optimization is the current Olympic buzzword for trimming costs and services to help organizers control spending.

+In a scheduled speech later Monday in Lausanne, IOC President Thomas Bach told sports officials he was “well aware” of their concerns about the LA program.

+"I would like to reiterate that the federations of the new sports proposed by the (Los Angeles) organizing committee do not have to be included in the ASOIF revenue sharing model,” Bach told them.

-The IOC did not immediately respond to a request for comment about the ASOIF request.
-The Olympic body is set to confirm revenue-sharing funds from the 2024 Paris Olympics after the event.
+The IOC is not due to confirm the total revenue-sharing funds from the 2024 Paris Olympics until late next year.

+“We should always know that these new sports on the Olympic program for LA will only add to the overall value of the Olympic Games — and from this added value we all will benefit,” Bach said.

 With Russia planning to stage a World Friendship Games weeks after the closing ceremony in Paris, ASOIF cautioned its members Monday about their involvement in a potential rival to the Olympics.
 Moscow and Yekaterinburg are set to host the games in September.